cop5021spring20/syllabus/README.md

 Static analysis of programs including theoretical and practical limitations, data flow analysis, abstract interpretation, and type and effect systems.
 Tools to automate program analysis.

-This course combines both traditional lecture-style graduate coursework with seminar-style paper-reading and presentation course.
+This course combines both a traditional, lecture-style course with seminar-style graduate course.

 ### Learning Outcomes